alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 * Click on the "Instance" item in the left menu;
 * Select your region if necessary;
 * Search for your instance named "devops-simple-app-gitlab-runner";
-* Click on the "Connect" link on the left-side of your instance;
+* Click on the "Connect" link on the right side of your instance;
 * The VNC console should appear: copy the VNC password displayed in the popup and paste it to the next one;
 * Authenticate yourself with the "root" user and the password you set when you [configured GitLab](part_01_gitlab_installation_and_configuration.md#gitlab-runner-installation-and-configuration);